-Visit Banff, Lake Louise and Jasper – and you’ll be smitten with Rocky Mountain fever.
+Visit the Canadian Rockies – a UNESCO World Heritage Site – and you’ll be smitten with Rocky Mountain fever.

-The only cure is to return, and visit once again this world-renowned region in Canada’s Rocky Mountains.
+Return and visit once again the world-renowned Canadian Rocky Mountains.

 Photos of Banff and Lake Louise